davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 ## Developing an Intuition

-Imagine a robot which starts on some random page on the web.
+Imagine a robot which starts on some random web page on the internet.
 The robot clicks a random link on this page and is led to a second page.
 On this second page, the robot clicks another random link and is led to a third page and so on.
 We could imagine that, if this process continued on forever, the robot might eventually visit every page on the web.^[Attentive readers may realize that this is not entirely true.
 For instance, if the robot navigated to a page with no links, it would get stuck.
 For now, let's assume the robot *will* visit every page and that it won't run into anything that would cause it to get stuck in a certain pattern.]
 During this journey, our robot would probably find itself revisiting certain pages again and again.
 After all, the web has a lot of popular sites that everyone visits and that are linked to from many places.
+Such sites could be ones like *wikipedia.com* or *facebook.com*.
-Such sites could be ones like *wikipedia.com* or *nytimes.com*.
-These are the important pages on the web.
+These sites that our robot finds often are the "important" sites on the internet.

 This sense of importance that we've just described generally characterizes the way that search engines rank and index web pages on the internet.
 We can